schoelco/collective.onlogin/README.txt

 Introduction
 ============

-If you ever wanted to redirect your just logged in user, let's say, to his/her personal dashboard, or any other dedicated page, then this package is here exactly for these purposes.
+If you ever wanted to redirect a user right after logging in (e.g. to his/her personal account dashboard or any other dedicated page) then this package here is made exactly for this purpose.

 Overview
 --------

-It allows you to configure where to redirect your site users upon login.
+It allows you to configure where to redirect a site user upon logging in.

-Also you have an option to provide a different redirect for first-time logins.
+You also have an option to provide a different redirect for first-time logins.
-This feature may be useful in case you want to ask your first time login users to enter their profile information and/or set personal preferences.
+This feature may be useful in case you want to ask your first time login users to enter their profile information and/or to set personal preferences.

-The ``collective.onlogin`` package provides Plone control panel where you can enable redirects and set exact URLs where to redirect your users to.
+The ``collective.onlogin`` package provides a Plone control panel where you can enable redirects as well as set exact URLs where to redirect your users to.

 Compatibility
 -------------

-This add-on was tested for Plone 4.1 series.
+This add-on was tested for the Plone 4.1 series.

 Installation
 ------------

 * to add the package to your Zope instance, please, follow the instructions found inside the ``docs/INSTALL.txt`` file
 * then restart your Zope instance and install the ``collective.onlogin`` package from within the ``portal_quickinstaller`` tool